 by Cynthia M. Johnson, MA

-There aren't any guidelines for screening or tests for infertility in women.
+There aren't any screening guidelines or tests for infertility.

-Last reviewed December 2018 by EBSCO Medical Review Board Beverly Siegal, MD, FACOG
+Last reviewed November 2021 by EBSCO Medical Review Board Mary-Beth Seymour, RN

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.